 There were no restrictions on when residents could access their bedrooms and some were chilling out in their bedroom doing their own thing, while others were entertaining their visitors.
-All bedroom and en-suite doors could be locked by the resident, this enabled them to maintain their privacy.
+The inspector noted that some bedroom and some en-suite doors could not be locked by the resident, these required review to ensure each resident could maintain their privacy.

 The inspector observed that staff were kind and caring towards residents, greeting them as they passed and stopping to chat with residents as they met them along the corridors.
 The staff appeared calm and very much focused on their individual needs, they knew the residents well.
-The inspector noted that whether the resident was nonverbal or verbal the staff stopped in their tracks to communicate with them.
-The centre had an inclusive, homely, safe and family-like vibe to it.